Advertisement

 How long is the wait at Seattle Housing Authority?

 Wait times at Seattle Housing Authority depend on demand in Seattle, funding levels, and your priority status.
 With approximately 18,806 assisted housing units, turnover determines how quickly the list moves.
-The most recent status change we tracked was on February 18, 2026 when the HCV list changed from "open" to "open."
+The most recent status change we tracked was on July 6, 2026 when the PBV list changed from "unknown" to "closed."
 Families with children, elderly applicants, and disabled individuals may receive priority placement.
 Contact Seattle Housing Authority directly for current estimated wait times.

 Can I apply to other housing authorities while on this waitlist?